InsaneJSK/CURA-ME/README.md

 ### **Allergy Alerts**
 - Flags known allergies to avoid adverse reactions to medications.

-### **Local Healthcare Nearby**
-- Lists nearby medical facilities for quick and easy access.

 ### **Treatment & Remedies**
-- Suggests over-the-counter or prescription options for common ailments.
+- Suggests over-the-counter medicines but can not provide prescription for safety purposes.

-### **Educational Resources**
-- Provides articles and videos on medical conditions, causes, and treatments to empower users with knowledge.

 ---